Cadasta/cadasta-platform/SHELF.md

  - Assign permissions to owner when creating new organization

- - Get existing functional tests working with new setup

  - Functional tests for API?

  - SASS compilation (currently manual)

- - Message dismiss buttons in base template?

  - Need to work out which views require Login